**This article has been updated as of 4/11/2019.

 - Food: Eating in the nation’s capital again costs more than the national average.
 According to SmartAsset, the cost of buying food from the grocery store costs nearly $400 per month.
 This number will increase considerably if you opt to eat out on a routine basis, with most reasonable restaurant meals costing around $14.
 Again, this number will skyrocket when eating out at fancier places.
 Of course, you can expect your bill to more depend on where you dine.

-It’s clear from the above statistics that D.C. living doesn’t come cheap.
+It’s clear from the above statistics that the cost of living in Washingont DC is not cheap.
 Indeed, according to a 2017 article by the Washington Post, the average salary that an individual would have to earn to live “comfortably” in Washington D.C. is around $80,000.
 This is compared to a national average comfort salary of $75,000.
 While there is no clear consensus on what defines “comfortable” – many people will perceive that differently – it’s clear from the statistics above that to obtain a decent standard of living in the nation’s capital you will need to earn considerably more than the national salary average.

 1. General Web Developer